-A Technical Appeal against a Technical Protest decision is possible and such appeal must be made to the Jury of Appeal within thirty (30) minutes:
+An Appeal against a Technical Protest decision is possible and such Appeal must be made to the Technical Delegate or Assistant Technical Delegate within thirty (30) minutes:

-a) of the official announcement of the amended result of an event arising from the decision made by the Referee; or
+of the official announcement of the amended result of an Event arising from the decision made by the Referee; or

-b) of the advice being given by or on behalf of the Referee to those making the Technical Protest, where there is no amendment of any result.
+of the advice being given by or on behalf of the Referee to those making the Technical Protest, where there is no amendment of any result.

-The Technical Appeal shall be in writing on the official World Para Swimming Technical Appeal form, signed by a responsible NPC Team Leader, and shall be accompanied by a fee of two hundred Euros (€200) (or its equivalent in the currency of the country where the Competition is being held).
-The fee will be forfeited if the Technical Appeal is dismissed.
-If the Technical Appeal is accepted, the deposit for both the Technical Protest and Technical Appeal shall be returned.
-NPCs may appeal only if they are competing in the same event to which the appeal relates.
+The Appeal shall be made in writing on the official World Para Swimming Appeal Form, signed by a responsible NPC Team Leader, and shall be accompanied by an Appeal fee of two hundred Euros (€200) or its equivalent in the currency of the country where the competition is being held.
+The Appeal fee will be retained by World Para Swimming and not be refunded if the Appeal is dismissed.
+If the Appeal is accepted, the deposit for both the Technical Protest and Appeal shall be returned.
+NPCs may appeal only if they are competing in the same Event to which the Appeal relates.

-No technical official who has participated in a decision that is being appealed may serve on the Technical Jury of Appeal that reviews it.
-The Jury of Appeal shall consist of the Technical Delegate or Assistant Technical Delegate, as Chairperson and two (2) other Officials.
-The Jury shall consider whatever evidence is available.
+No Technical Official who has participated in a decision that is being appealed may serve on the Technical Jury of Appeal that reviews it.
+The Jury of Appeal shall consist of the Technical Delegate or Assistant Technical Delegate, as Chairperson and two (2) other officials.
+The Jury shall consider if any other available evidence should be considered.
 If such evidence, including any available video evidence, is not conclusive, the decision of the Referee shall be upheld.

 The Jury of Appeal may consider the matter ‘de novo’ (afresh) and may consider any evidence even if it was not available to the Referee.

-The decisions of the Jury of Appeal shall be final and there shall be no further right of appeal to any other body.
-A copy of the written decision shall be given to the Team Leader appealing and the decision shall be announced.
+The decisions of the Jury of Appeal shall be final and there shall be no further right of appeal to any other body, including to any court or arbitration body.
+A copy of the written decision shall be given to the NPC Team Leader appealing and the decision shall be announced.

-Change of Sport Class in Competition
+Change of Sport Class during a Competition

-Changes of Sport Class during Competition may result from;

-Observation in Competition; or

-Classification Protests after Observation in Competition
+Changes of Sport Class during a Competition may result from: Observation in Competition Assessment; protests after Observation in Competition Assessment; or Protests under exceptional circumstances.

-If an athlete’s Sport Class changes to a Sport Class that indicates a greater level of activity limitation (“lower Sport Class”), then the athlete’s results and medals won during the First Appearance shall be recognised.
+If an Athlete’s Sport Class changes to a Sport Class that indicates a greater level of activity limitation (“lower Sport Class”) during a Competition, then the Athlete’s results and medals won during the First Appearance shall be recognised.
 Times achieved will be considered as swum in the new Sport Class.
-After First Appearance, the athlete must enter events in his revised Sport Class whenever possible.
-It is permissible for an athlete to enter finals in the initial Sport Class, if the athlete has qualified for those.
+After First Appearance, the Athlete should enter Events in their revised Sport Class whenever possible.
+It is permissible for an Athlete to enter finals in the initial Sport Class if the Athlete has qualified for those.

-If an athletes Sport Class changes to a Sport Class that indicates a lower level of activity limitation (“higher Sport Class”) during Competition, then the athlete’s results and medals won during the First Appearance event should not be recognised as achieved in the athletes initial Sport Class.
-Times achieved will be considered as swum in the new Sport Class.
-Athletes should only be permitted to enter events in the revised Sport Class.
+If an Athlete’s Sport Class changes to a Sport Class that indicates a lower level of activity limitation (“higher Sport Class”) during a Competition, then the Athlete’s results and medals won during the First Appearance Event shall not be recognised as achieved in the Athlete’s initial Sport Class.
+Times achieved will instead be considered as swum in the new Sport Class.
+Athletes shall only be permitted to enter Events in the new Sport Class.

-If a change of Sport Class results in an athlete not meeting the MQS of any new event(s) to be entered, they shall not forfeit the opportunity of competing except at the Paralympic Games and IPC Championships.
+If a change of Sport Class results in an Athlete not meeting the MQS of any new Event(s) to be entered, they shall be permitted to compete in any further Events at that Competition, unless otherwise stated in the Technical Documentation for that Competition.